MonashDataFluency/Power_BI/docs/03-plotting.md

 We want to see how life expectancy `life_exp` varies with time `year` in years.
 After dragging the columns to their respective fields, we get our first scatter plot.

+This plot does not seem entirely correct.

+### {.tip -}

+* Click the drop down on both `life_exp` and `year` fields.
+These fields are being automatically summed.
+* Click don't summarize.

+### {-}

+*PowerBI automatically summarizes numerical data.
+Be aware and check this when you add new numerical data to visualization fields.*

-An overall increasing trend can be seen after year 1900.
+An overall increasing trend can now be seen after year 1900.

 <!--picture--->
 <img src="figures/ch03/scatter_plot_2.png" width="80%" style="display: block; margin: auto;" />